johnbeve/PHI-696/Project 4/README.md

 ```
 Query 3.
-(Kata 2 -25 points)
+(Kata 4 -10 points)

-Description: the politicians from politician families in China.
+Title: the politicians from politician families in China.

+Description:

 A politician P from politician family is defined as below:
 1) One of P's biological parent is or was a politician; or